This lesson will guide you through the steps to implement Adobe Audience Manager into the Experience Platform Mobile SDK using Server-Side Forwarding.

 Since SSF needs to be enabled per report suite, don’t forget to repeat this step for your real report suites when you are deploying SSF in your actual app’s report suite.

 Also, if the SSF option is grayed out, you will need to "map the report suite(s) to your Experience Cloud Org in order to enable the option.
 This is explained in the documentation.

 This switch will start the actual forwarding of data to AAM, as long as you have the Adobe Experience Platform Identity Service implemented.
-The rest of SSF implementation happens in the code, which was handled in Launch when you checked the box in the Analytics extension to forward to AAM.
+The rest of SSF implementation happens in the code, which was handled in tags when you checked the box in the Analytics extension to forward to AAM.